Rexx: Name

 Originally, the language was called REX, short for Reformed Executor, but an extra "X" was added to avoid confusion with other products.
-The name was originally all uppercase because that was the only way to represent it in mainframe code at the time.
+The name was originally all uppercase.
 Both editions of Mike Cowlishaw's first book on the language use all-caps, REXX, although the cover graphic uses mixed case.
 His book on NetRexx uses mixed case but all caps in the cover graphic with large and small caps, NETREXX.
 An expansion that matches the abbreviation, REstructured eXtended eXecutor, was used for the system product in 1984.
-The name Rexx (mixed case) is used in this article, and is commonly used elsewhere.